SwarmCitySupport/FAQ/README.md

 **What is the Swarm City mission?**
-The development goal of the of the Swarm City Decentralized App (DApp) is to provide users with the necessary tools to make Peer2Peer (P2P) interactions without a middleman world-wide.
+The development goal of the Swarm City Decentralized App (DApp) is to provide users with the necessary tools to make Peer2Peer (P2P) interactions without a middleman available world-wide.
 Users transact with whomever they choose, and privately negotiate the terms of the agreement.
 Users exchange a digital currency, referred to as the Swarm City Token (SWT), instead of fiat, thus creating a new economy using the Ethereum blockchain.

 **Is the Swarm City app open source?**
 Yes, and anyone can contribute on [Github](https://github.com/swarmcity)

 **Can users use any form of payment?**
-No, Only SWT will be accepted in the Swarm City ecosystem, so any ARC token holders who wish to interact with the Swarm City platform will need to exchange their ARC for SWT
+No, only SWT will be accepted in the Swarm City ecosystem, so any ARC token holders who wish to interact with the Swarm City platform will need to exchange their ARC for SWT

 **How do I get SWT tokens to get started?**
 The best way to buy SWT is from an exchange.